What Are Splinter Hemorrhages?

 • Other: Most common clinical feature in people with systemic conditions.

-Splinter hemorrhages are seen as red blood spots under the nails, which cause bleeding initially.
+Splinter hemorrhages are seen as red blood spots (or sometimes black lines or spots), which cause bleeding initially.
 It appears longitudinal, following the direction of the blood capillaries situated at the distal end of the nail beds.
-As the name splinter knows it, it appears as small thin blood streaks on nails.
-It can be present as a single line in a number or multiple.
+It appears as small, thin blood streaks on nails and can also be present as a single line in a number or multiple.
+These lines often become black due to tiny clot formation under the nails and appear as black lines or spots (splinter hemorrhage nails).
 Depending upon the cause, the individual gets pain.
 For example, in the case of nail injury, splinter hemorrhages exhibit severe pain, but in cases of underlying systemic conditions such as bacterial endocarditis, it is asymptomatic.

 • Color: Red.